-Following consideration of the consultation responses, no new evidence was provided that necessitated reconsideration of the Minister's proposals.
-The consultation responses did not provide any additional evidence other than that submitted to the IWPRB at evidence gathering stage.
-Evidence provided to support a higher pay award across all pay ranges had already been considered and rejected by the IWPRB.
+Following consideration of the consultation responses, no compelling new evidence was provided that necessitated reconsideration of the Minister's proposals.
+In particular, the consultation responses did not provide sufficient additional evidence necessary to support a higher pay award across all pay ranges than had already been considered and rejected on grounds of affordability and potential impact on budgets.